backstage/backstage/docs/auth/github/provider.md

             - resolver: usernameMatchingUserEntityName
 ```

-> Note: the resolvers will be tried in order, but will only be skipped if they throw a `NotFoundError`.

 The GitHub provider is a structure with three configuration keys:

 - `clientId`: The client ID that you generated on GitHub, e.g.